Documents found by Fiji on superyacht implicate its Russian owner - FBI | Law-Order

 Fiji authorities searching a yacht they seized on behalf of the United States as it presses Russia over the invasion of Ukraine have found documents implicating its suspected owner, Russian oligarch Suleiman Kerimov, in breaking U.S. law, the FBI said.
 The Amadea arrived in Fiji on April 13, after an 18-day voyage from Mexico, and has since been the focus of a U.S. bid to seize it as part of U.S. sanctions against Russia.

-The Amadea arrived in Fiji on April 13, after an 18-day voyage from Mexico, and has since been the focus of a U.S. bid to seize it as part of U.S. sanctions against Russia.
 Fiji police and FBI agents seized the Amadea at a wharf on Thursday, two days after a Fiji court granted a U.S. warrant that linked it to money laundering.
+Fiji's High Court on Friday refused a stay application by the vessel's registered owner, Millemarin Investments, to stop U.S. authorities from removing it from Fiji, Fiji's public prosecutor said in a statement.

-Fiji's High Court will decide on Friday whether the $300 million superyacht can be moved from Fiji after defence lawyers appealed agaisnt the seizure.
+The $300 million superyachts had been handed over to U.S. authorities, it said.
 The FBI said in an affidavit attached to the U.S. seizure warrant that Fiji authorities had found documents on the Amadea showing breaches of U.S. law because Kerimov was sanctioned by the United States in 2018.

 "There is probable cause to believe that Kerimov and those acting on his behalf and for his benefit caused U.S. dollar transactions for the operation and maintenance of the Amadea to be sent through U.S. financial institutions, after a time which Kerimov was designated by the Treasury Department," the FBI said.
 The vessel had running costs of $25 million to $30 million, it said.

-Lawyers for the superyacht's registered owner, Cayman Islands company Millemarin Investments, have denied it is owned by Kerimov.
+Lawyers for its registered owner, Cayman Islands company Millemarin Investments, have denied it is owned by Kerimov.
 The vessel's lawyer, Feizal Haniff, declined to comment to Reuters on Friday.
-The U.S. alleges Kerimov has beneficially owned the Amadea since August 2021, but evidence for this claim was redacted in the warrant.
+The U.S. alleges Kerimov has beneficially owned the Amadea since August 2021 but evidence for this claim was redacted in the warrant.

 The FBI said the Amadea had tried to avoid being seized "almost immediately" after Russian troops entered Ukraine.
 "Amadea turned off its automated information systems (AIS) on February 24, 2022, almost immediately after the start of the Russian invasion of Ukraine," the FBI said.